andreipfeiffer/css-in-js/README.md

 ## Motivation

 The CSS language and CSS Modules approach have some limitations especially if you want to have solid and type-safe code.
-Some of these limitations having altenative solutions, others are just being "annoying" and "less ideal":
+Some of these limitations have altenative solutions, others are just being "annoying" and "less ideal":

 - **Styles cannot be co-located with components**
   This can be frustrating when authoring many small components, but it's not a deal breaker.
 For large components/containers/pages/screens this isn't an actual issue, because you probably prefer to extract the styles in a separate file.